Great storm of 1987: Climatological context

 It is sometimes claimed that this storm was the worst since the Great Storm of 1703, but this has been challenged as ignoring storms outside the south east of England.
 Storms of this strength regularly form over the north Atlantic, where they typically track to the north of Scotland.
 Storms of such a strength have a return period of 30 to 40 years.
 The unusual aspect of the storm was that it struck the densely populated south east of England.
 That winds in the south east had return periods of 1 in 200 years does not mean the winds of this strength occur once every 200 years, but that the winds have a 0.5% probability of happening in a given year.

 Following this storm 1.3 million incidents of damage were reported, which is only exceeded by the gale of January 1976 where destruction covered a wider area of the UK, with 1.5 million reports of damage.
 The Burns' Day storm hit the United Kingdom in January 1990, less than three years later and with comparable intensity.
 The Great Storm of 1968 (Hurricane Low Q) had crossed Great Britain between the Pennines and Perthshire with the highest-ever recorded peak wind speeds (134 mph).
 At the time this was the strongest wind gust ever recorded in the United Kingdom, though this was superseded in 1986 when a 173 mph (278 km/h) gust was recorded at Cairn Gorm.
 The 1968 storm, for which no warning was given, devastated agriculture and 5% of forestry in Scotland, toppled shipbuilding cranes on the Clyde, and left almost 2000 people homeless in the Central Belt.

 Wider impacts

-Black Monday

 Following the storm, few dealers made it to their desks, and stock market trading was suspended twice; the market closed early at 12:30.
 The disruption meant the City was unable to respond to the late trading at the beginning of the Wall Street fall-out on Friday 16 October, when the Dow Jones Industrial Average recorded its greatest-ever one-day slide at the time, a fall of 108.36.
 City traders and investors spent the weekend, 17–18 October, repairing damaged gardens in between trying to guess market reaction and assessing the damage.
 19 October, Black Monday, was memorable as being the first business day of the London markets after the Great Storm.